 TabCat by Loc8tor

 Built by GPS beacon veterans Loc8tor, TabCat is designed to clip to kitty's collar and help you find them if they get lost.
-Rather than connect to a fancy iPhone app, TabCat comes an RF receiver, which displays a nearby signal on a strip of LEDs and causes the sensor to beep – guiding you to your cat.
+Rather than connect to an iPhone app, TabCat comes with an RF receiver, which displays a nearby signal on a strip of LEDs and causes the sensor to beep – guiding you to your cat.

 Kyon Pet Tracker

-Available in a variety of different colours, Kyon's smart pet collar is like Fitbit for your pet.
-The waterproof collar does more than track your pet with the built-in GPS and 3G radios.
+Available in a variety of different colours, Kyon's smart pet collar is a waterproof device that does more than track your pet with the built-in GPS and 3G radios.
 A water sensor detects if your little pal is in danger of drowning, while the heat sensor sends alerts to your phone if you've forgotten your pet in a hot car.

 The accelerometer and altimeter can be used to warn you if your usually perky pet is unusually sedated, a sign of potential health problems.
 You can also pacify your pet with an ultrasonic buzzer to prevent unnecessary dog fights.
 Notifications about your pet's health and reminders for vaccinations are sent to your phone and shown on the LED display on the collar.
 The battery lasts for 30 days, and Kyon can be recharged on its base station.